-On my mother’s birthday, June 20, it feels appropriate to write this blog entry about her.
+On my mom’s birthday, June 20, it feels appropriate to write this blog entry about mom.
 It’s the last day of Gemini and the summer solstice arrives tomorrow.

 “Eighty years of age does not seem old to me.
 Old is when one is again dependent as we were in infancy – needing help as a constant to feed and care for oneself.
 Who knows, I may die from an illness before I ever get old, then on to the next adventure.”